 Sara Bastomski is a research associate in the Justice Policy Center at the Urban Institute, where she conducts research and evaluates crime and justice policy.
-She focuses on crime victimization, gender-based violence, and applied quantitative methods.
-She leads evaluation research on the implementation of a screening tool at a New York City Family Justice Center and a Law Enforcement Assisted Diversion program in California.
+She focuses on crime victimization, gender-based violence, and applied quantitative methods, including statistical modeling, social network analysis, and geographic information systems.
+Bastomski leads several evaluation research projects for New York City and Contra Costa County, California.
 She is also project manager for the Office for Victims of Crime–funded Center for Victim Research.
-Bastomski’s research on urban violence and gender differences in public harassment has been published or is in press in high-impact peer-reviewed journals, including the American Journal of Sociology, Social Networks, and Sex Roles, and has been presented at national and international conferences.
+Bastomski’s research on violence and gender has been published (or is in press) in high-impact peer-reviewed journals, including the American Journal of Sociology, Journal of Interpersonal Violence, Social Networks, and Sex Roles, and has been presented at national and international conferences.

-Bastomski previously conducted research at Yale University, at the RAND Corporation, and for community-based organizations.
-She is an adjunct faculty member at the George Washington University and holds a PhD in sociology from Yale University.
+Bastomski previously conducted research at Yale University, at the RAND Corporation, and for community-based organizations, and she was an adjunct faculty member in criminology at the George Washington University.
+She holds a PhD in sociology from Yale University.

 Centers & InitiativesJustice Policy Center

 This author does not have any publications yet.